PNP Lady Patrollers

-In 2017, the PNP Lady P.A.T.R.O.L.ers Beach Volleyball Team composed of PO1 Karen Kay Quilario and PO1 Lourdilyn Catubag won the gold medal in the 2017 World Police and Fire Games last August 8–21, 2017 at Los Angeles California, USA besting formidable players of Russia, Germany, Canada and Brazil.
-The PNP Beach Volleyball Team was composed of PCSUPT Manuel R. Gaerlan (Team Manager) and PCINSP Ma.
+In 2017, the Lady Patrollers were composed of PO1 Karen Kay Quilario and PO1 Lourdilyn Catubag.
+They won the gold medal in the 2017 World Police and Fire Games, defeating competitors from Russia, Germany, Canada, and Brazil.
+Those Lady Patrollers were composed of PCSUPT Manuel R. Gaerlan (Team Manager) and PCINSP Ma.
 Angela M. Salaya (Project Manager) together with Team 2 PO1 Cassandra Ledda and PO1 Jessan Tano and Coaches SPO2 Dang Quiao and SPO2 Marilyn Mateo and Team Mentor PBGEN Noel A. Baraceros, Director, Center for Police Strategy Management.

-The team composed of players from Police Regional 11 also joined the 2019 World Police and Fire Games at Chengdu, China last August 5–18, 2019 and placed 4th over-all behind teams from Brazil, China and Hong Kong.
+A squad composed of players from Police Regional Office 11 competed in the 2019 World Police and Fire Games at Chengdu and placed 4th overall..